CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![Cert](../images/adfs_saml_2012_29.png)

-Paste this string of text into the **Signing Certificate Key** field in the CenturyLink Cloud Control Portal.
+Paste this string of text into the **Signing Certificate Key** field in the Lumen Cloud Control Portal.
 Click the **Save** button and switch back to the **Users List** view.
 Select the user that you want to perform SSO with, and locate the **SAML Username** field.
-Since we chose above to use the "Active Directory User Principal Name" as the lookup value to the CenturyLink Cloud account, we must plug in the User Principal Name associated with this user.  in the example the User Principal Name is kellytest@ccts.dom.
+Since we chose above to use the "Active Directory User Principal Name" as the lookup value to the Lumen Cloud account, we must plug in the User Principal Name associated with this user.  in the example the User Principal Name is kellytest@ccts.dom.
 Click "Save".

 ![SAML User](../images/adfs_saml_2012_30.png)

 **5. Exchange SAML messages to perform Single Sign On.**

  Go to a web browser and plug in <code>https://alias.cloudportal.io</code>.
-Here you can sign in via CenturyLink Cloud Portal username and password, or choose the **Sign In Using SAML** option.
-If you choose the latter, then the CenturyLink Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.
+Here you can sign in via Lumen Cloud Portal username and password, or choose the **Sign In Using SAML** option.
+If you choose the latter, then the Lumen Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.

 ![Sign In Page](../images/adfs_saml_2012_31.png)

-The user experience when clicking the Sign In Using SAML button is that the user is prompted for credentials (if the user is not hitting the website from within the domain itself) and once provided, the user is automatically logged into the CenturyLink Cloud portal. **Because they used Single Sign On and SAML, they did NOT have to enter their CenturyLink Cloud account credentials, but rather, were able to use their regular network credentials.
+The user experience when clicking the Sign In Using SAML button is that the user is prompted for credentials (if the user is not hitting the website from within the domain itself) and once provided, the user is automatically logged into the Lumen Cloud portal. **Because they used Single Sign On and SAML, they did NOT have to enter their Lumen Cloud account credentials, but rather, were able to use their regular network credentials.
 In this example we logged in with User Principal Name kellytest@ccts.dom that we created earlier in this guide.**